When Is It Time for Assisted Living? Essential Signs to Know

 An elderly person struggling with daily living activities, highlighting the need for assisted living.

-Changes in daily living activities can significantly affect the quality of life for older adults and older adult individuals.
+Changes in daily living activities can significantly affect the quality of life for older adults.
 Early recognition of these changes can enhance well-being.
 In 2023, 13.4% of seniors aged 75 and older required assistance with personal care.
 This statistic highlights the importance of monitoring daily living activities to ensure seniors receive the support they need.

-Delayed maintenance can also indicate an inability to manage home responsibilities, suggesting that it may be time for assisted living.
-Assisted living communities provide support with daily chores, meal preparation, and personal care, helping seniors maintain their independence and quality of life.
+Delayed maintenance around a home can also indicate an inability to manage home responsibilities, suggesting that it may be time for assisted living.
+For example, if an older adult can no longer clean their home, take out trash, or clean a yard, that is a sign they need extra support at home or need to move to a place that provides that support.
+Assisted living communities provide support with daily chores, housekeeping, meal preparation, and personal care, helping seniors maintain their independence and quality of life.

 Recognizing early signs of declining daily activities can lead to timely intervention, providing seniors with the support needed to manage daily tasks effectively.